Purchase Orders Overview

 5. Merging Orders

 Merge Order is used when multiple orders for a particular product share a single location as well as vendor, and you want to combine all of the orders into a single order.
-Doing so appends the order quantities.
+With this, the order quantity with the highest value will be taken into consideration.

 Whenever multiple orders share a single location and single vendor, the system will merge all the orders together into one single order.
 If one order has 5 units of an item and another has 7 units, then the system will merge these two.
 This way, the orders are easier to manage for the store as well as for the vendor.